Prerequisites

 3. Maven, or use the project Maven wrapper mvnw (version 3.8)

-4. Optional but highly recommanded, MySQL 8
+4. Optional but highly recommended, MySQL 8

 Skip to the build section if you already have everything setup!